SSP Combat Robot Kit

 The SSP Kit is relatively safe, although it should be obvious that the servo is pretty powerful and care should be taken to avoid fingers getting stuck in pinch points when the bot is active.
 But if modified with a spinning weapon, it will be just as dangerous as any other spinner.
 Testing a robot with an active spinning weapon should never be done while maintaining a line of sight with the robot.
 Ideally, you should be testing inside an enclosed box or arena with at least 1/4" thick polycarbonate windows or top to see through, and 1/2” or thicker plywood or MDF construction.
 Operation (Including testing) outside of a suitable arena or test box could cause serious injury.
 By purchasing this product you acknowledge that you are responsible for the safe use of this product and that Just ‘Cuz Robotics or its employees are not liable for any injuries or damages.

 Due to the complexity involved in packing a kit and shipping with a lithium battery, not all shipping options are available.
 UPS allows up to 2 small batteries packed with equipment without special warning labels or hazardous goods contracts so it will be the primary option.
 Please do not add more than 1 additional battery.
 USPS Parcel Select Ground might be an option as well but it will likely be much slower.

 If you order a kit along with at most 1 additional battery it's possible your kit will ship via UPS Air, but generally, DHL will be much more reliable. >2 batteries cannot be UPS Air shipped so please do not add more than 1 additional battery to your SSP order.

 If you are in Canada, UPS charges $100 or so brokerage fees upon receipt so I removed this option.
-DHL is likely your best bet.
+USPS with no battery can be an option.
+DHL is likely your best bet with a battery.